snotskie/ttrpg/site/src/index.md

 - 6 unspent Blessings to upgrade a single Spark Stat's die from 2d6 to 2d8
 - 8 unspent Blessings to upgrade a single Spark Stat's die from 2d8 to 2d10

-For the Spark Stat related to your Lifestyle, upgrading its die costs 1 fewer Blessing each time.
+For each Spark Stat related to your Lifestyle, upgrading its die costs 1 fewer Blessing each time.

 ## Background